lamng3/leetcode-setup/README.md

 # leetcode-setup

 ## cpbuild <filename.cpp>
-In competitive programming, you will inevitably run into "Segmentation Faults" (accessing arrays out of bounds) or weird integer overflows.
+While solving problems, you will inevitably run into "Segmentation Faults" (accessing arrays out of bounds) or weird integer overflows.

 A "debug" compilation command that catches these errors instantly and tells you exactly which line caused them:
 ```